saucelabs/sauce-docs/docs/dev/cli/saucectl/usage/ci/github-actions.md

 1. The first order of business is to export your [Sauce Labs account credentials](https://app.saucelabs.com/user-settings) and store them as GitHub Secrets.

-2. Next, follow the GitHub Docs to [create the secrets for your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository), and add the following:
+2. Follow the GitHub Docs to [create the secrets for your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository), and add the following:

    Your Sauce Username: